kubevela/kubevela/docs/en/platform-engineers/debug-test-cue.md

 #### A workflow to debug with `kube` packages

-Here's a workflow that you can debug and test the CUE template with `cue` command line tool and use **exactly the same CUE template** in KubeVela.
+Here's a workflow that you can debug and test the CUE template with `cue` CLI and use **exactly the same CUE template** in KubeVela.

-1. Create a test directory, and init cue module.
+1. Create a test directory, Init CUE modules.

 ```shell
 mkdir cue-debug && cd cue-debug/